LorenzaIacobuzio/aggregator/README.md

 ## Description

 Spirii challenge aggregator API.
-To run the app, git clone the repository, install the dependencies with
+To run the app, git clone the repository, step into the root folder, install the dependencies with

 ```bash
 $ npm install